Jikkesh/verlynk-blog-project/README.md

 # JWT secret key
 JWT_SECRET=<your_secret_key>

+5. Start the client-side (Angular) application:

+**ng serve**

+6. Start the server-side (Node.js/Express) application:

+**npm start**

 Once both the client and server applications are running with DB connected, you can access the application in your web browser.

 ## API Documentation

 The API endpoints are documented using Swagger UI.
-You can access the API documentation at http://localhost:5000/api-docs after starting the server.

-To get al information about
+You can access the API documentation at http://localhost:5000/api-docs after starting the server to get all information about API

 - Params and query you need to have.
-- Error handling.
+- Status code your server will send for Error handling.